muratk5n/thirdwave/en/README.md

 ---

 Already looking ahead to the 'next challenge'?
 Done with Russia?
-Speculation: Everyone is guessing where the war is headed..
+Speculation: Most can guess where the war is headed..
 RU will finalize the conflict in its own terms, and be done attacking shit left and right for a while.
 NATO will need something to do in the meantime.